RTEMS/rtems-docs/c-user/fatal-error/background.rst

 - the executive (RTEMS),
 - support libraries,
-- user system code, and
+- user system code,
-- user application code.
+- user application code, and
+- processor interrupts and exceptions (data abort, instruction prefetch errors, ECC errors, spurious interrupts, etc.).

 RTEMS automatically invokes the fatal error manager upon detection of an error it considers to be fatal.
 Similarly, the user should invoke the fatal error